LHS 1140 b

-LHS 1140 b is an exoplanet orbiting within the conservative habitable zone of the red dwarf LHS 1140.
+LHS 1140 b is an exoplanet orbiting within the conservative habitable zone of the red dwarf star LHS 1140.
 Discovered in 2017 by the MEarth Project, LHS 1140 b is about 5.6 times the mass of Earth and about 70% larger in radius, putting it within the super-Earth category of planets.
-It was initially thought to be a dense rocky planet, but refined measurements of its mass and radius have found a lower density than previously estimated, indicating that it is likely an ocean world with 9-19% of its mass composed of water.
+It was initially thought to be a dense rocky planet, but refined measurements of its mass and radius have found a lower density than previously estimated, indicating that it is likely an ocean planet with 9-19% of its mass composed of water.
 LHS 1140 b orbits entirely within the star's habitable zone and gets 43% the incident flux of Earth.
 The planet is 49 light-years away and transits its star, making it an excellent candidate for atmospheric studies with ground-based and/or space telescopes.
+Near-infrared ground-based spectroscopic observations have suggested the presence of an atmosphere containing helium.
+If this is true, this would be the first detection of a rocky exoplanet atmosphere in the habitable zone.
+However, observations with JWST have not detected any atmospheric helium.

 Host star

-LHS 1140 b orbits a small red dwarf, LHS 1140.
+LHS 1140 b orbits a star named LHS 1140.
 It is 18.4% the mass and 21.6% the radius of the Sun with a spectral type of M4.5V.
 The temperature of LHS 1140 is 3096 K, and it has a luminosity of 0.0038 times that of the Sun.
 It is at least 5 billion years old.
 For comparison, the Sun is 1 solar mass and radius, has a temperature of 5778 K with 1 solar luminosity, is 4.5 billion years old, and has the spectral type of G2V.
 In addition, LHS 1140 is a very inactive star, with no major flare events found by the discovery team of its planet.
 Unlike most stars its size, LHS 1140 has low amounts of activity and rotates every 130 days.